danaderp/danaderp/_posts/2023-10-16-astxplainer.md

     Table 1.
 Large Language Models characteristics and their associated `ASCeval` performance.
 Erroneous `ASCeval` values are in red.
 Confident `ASCeval` values are in blue.
 Best global `ASCeval` is underlined.
 </div>

+In this $RQ_1$, we provide an empirical value  (bootstrapped median columns in  Tab.~1) of the prediction of Abstract Syntax Concepts for the 12 LLMs.
+We set a threshold of $0.6$ as an acceptable rate of prediction confidence for our `ASCeval` metric.
+Fig.~4, for example, shows our best and worst LLMs, _mono-lang [2B]_ and _gpt-3 [125M]_ respectively, at every proposed Abstract Syntax Concept.
+We observe that, in general, scaling the parameters of LLMs plays a fundamental role in the prediction of $ASC$.
+The dashed green boxes show the largest `ASCeval` performance increments from the worst to the best concepts.
+Particularly, `{Exceptions}`, `{Natural Language}`, `{Operators}`, `{Types}`, and `{Decisions}` present the biggest jumps in syntactic `ASCeval` performance.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <p align="center">